MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-483-Requirements-States-Long-Term-Care-Facilities/subpart-I-Conditions-Participation-Intermediate-Care-Facilities-Individuals-Intellectual-Disabilities/section-483.460.md

 (3) A review of the results of examination and entry of the results in the client's dental record.

-(g) *Standard: Comprehensive dental treatment.* The facility must ensure comprehensive dental treatment services that include -
+(g) *Standard: Comprehensive dental treatment.* The facility must ensure comprehensive dental treatment services that include—

 (1) The availability for emergency dental treatment on a 24-hour-a-day basis by a licensed dentist; and